Government of Tulsa, Oklahoma

 The City of Tulsa has a mayor-council form of government.
 This form of government has been in place since 1989, at which time Tulsa converted from a city commission form of government.
 The mayor is elected by the entire population and each of the 9 Councilors are elected from districts based on population.

 Tulsa is the county seat for Tulsa County.
 Within the boundaries of the city and surrounding county are tribal lands belonging to and governed by various Native American nations.

 Elected officials

 Mayor

-The current mayor of Tulsa is Mayor G. T. Bynum, a Republican, who was first elected in 2016.
-The mayor is responsible for the day to day operations of the city and preparing a budget.
-The mayor names the police and fire chiefs.
+The current mayor of Tulsa is Mayor Monroe Nichols, a Democrat, who was first elected in 2024.

-In August 2021, Mayor G. T. Bynum announced he would appoint Cassia Carr to be Deputy Mayor of Tulsa on August 30th, 2021.

 City Auditor

-The current auditor of Tulsa is Cathy Criswell.
+The current auditor of Tulsa is Nathan Pickard.
 The auditor is elected independently of the City Council and Mayor to ensure the auditor can act in an objective manner.
-Criswell was elected in 2013.
-The city auditor serves a term of two years.
+Pickard was first elected in 2024.
+The city auditor term is currently two years, but will become a term of four year term starting with the 2026 elections.